feel-physics/HoloMagnet3/README.md

 ## What's this?

-- This is a Science (Physics) education app for the newest Mixed Reality (MR) technology headset "HoloLens".
+- This is a Science (Physics) education app for the newest Mixed Reality (MR) technology headset **"HoloLens"**.
-- The purpose of this app is education.
+- The purpose of this app is for **education**.
 The target of this app is students in junior high school, high school, college and university.
-- You can learn about magnetic field which can not be seen in real world.
+- You can learn about magnetic field which can **not** be seen in real world.
-- This is one of education app which is few in the world.
+- This is one of education app which is **few** in the world.
-- You can get this app via Microsoft Store.
+- Everyone can get this app via **Microsoft Store** and experience.

 ## Concept

-- Implementation example of proper size for a HoloLens Development newbie
+- Implementation example of proper size for understanding how to develop for HoloLens Development **newbies**
-- Simple and easy UI for people who have never touch HoloLens
+- Simple and easy UI for a user who have never touch HoloLens and experience for the **first time**
-- Example of MVP Design pattern as a HoloLens application
+- Example of **MVP Design pattern** as a HoloLens application
-- Example avoiding `GameObject.Find()` which slow down the process speed
+- Example **avoiding** `GameObject.Find()` which slow down the process speed

 ## Getting Started